Boundary Issues

 Relationship with a former patient

-A relationship with a past patient is a less clear-cut situation, but extreme caution is necessary.
-Each situation will be judged on its circumstances.
-For example, a one-off consultation for treatment of a non-serious condition does not usually involve a doctor-patient relationship at the same level as the ongoing care of a chronic condition.
-The time that has passed since the doctor-patient relationship existed will also be a consideration.
+A relationship with a past patient is a less clear-cut situation, so always be cautious.
+Each situation will be considered individually.
+For example, a single consultation for a minor condition does not typically create the same level of doctor-patient relationship as the ongoing management of a chronic illness.
+The length of time since the doctor-patient relationship ended is also relevant.

-A personal relationship is more likely to be regarded as unethical if the pre-existing doctor-patient relationship involved a clear power differential, for example a long-term treatment relationship where the patient has a mental health condition and has required counselling and support.
-The Royal Australian and New Zealand College of Psychiatrists will not countenance a sexual relationship with a former patient under any circumstance.
-A personal relationship is also likely to be regarded as unethical if the treating relationship began when the patient was a child.
+A personal relationship is more likely to be regarded as unethical if the pre-existing doctor-patient relationship involved a clear power differential, for example a long-standing treating relationship or where the patient has a mental health condition and has required counselling and support.
+A personal relationship with a former patient is also likely to be considered unethical if the treating relationship occurred when the patient was a child, even if it ended well before the personal relationship began.
+The Royal Australian and New Zealand College of Psychiatrists will not tolerate a sexual relationship with a former patient under any circumstance.

 If you are contemplating a relationship with a patient it is important to ensure, and document, that the professional relationship has been transferred to another practitioner who is aware of the situation and can ensure the patient has adequate support systems in place.